jgstew/jgstew.github.io/_posts/2019-08-16-Mapping-CVEs-to-Patches-in-BigFix.md

 Right now, (this will change over time) there are 7883 distinct patches with CVEs in the BigFix Patches for Windows site as given by the following BigFix Session Relevance: `number of fixlets whose(exists cve id list whose(it != "Unspecified" AND it != "N/A") of it) of bes sites whose("Patches for Windows" = display name of it)`

+These 7883 distinct patches in BigFix help resolve 2825 distinct CVEs as given by: `number of unique values of (it as trimmed string) whose(it != "") of substrings separated by ";" of cve id lists whose(it != "Unspecified" AND it != "N/A") of fixlets of bes sites whose("Patches for Windows" = display name of it)`

 ### Example Session Relevance

 `number of fixlets whose(source release date of it > current date - 45*day) of bes sites whose("Patches for Windows" = display name of it)`